 DABWAHA finalist His Fair Lady, for example.
 A sweet romance develops between a playboy who loves musical theater and the sultry beauty who is still male assigned.
 There’s also Burnt Toast B&B, featuring a man just trying to keep his family business running.
 One of the notable elements of both of these stories is the absence of the “shocking big reveal.”
 Yes, these characters are transgender, and that is important, for both reader and characters.
 But that isn’t what causes tension in these relationships.
 Finally, there’s Static, set in a world in which a person is able to shift sexes at will–until they get stuck as a man.
 You want tension…yeah, this is the one for you.

-We can also consider the fact there is more behind that asterisk than transgender.
+We can also consider the fact there is more to go with that prefix than transgender.
 Painted Faces, featuring a woman who falls head over heels for her new neighbor, a drag queen, is one of those that fluidly floats over gender lines.
 My Lady King is a gender bending, genre bending fantasy featuring women of color.
 So yeah, there’s that.
 The Queen of Hearts: A Transsexual Romance is a much older one, published in 1998.

 I then started to wonder about the other letters.
 I have multiple (multiple!) friends who are biromantic asexual.
 Do they have representation in the romance genre?
 (I don’t mind romance without sexytimes, I just like LOVE, dude.)
 There are some heavy intersex hitters in YA, but what about grown love?
 Do gender neutral or agender folks have stories?